joel-grant/joel-grant/README.md

 # Hi there 👋🏼

-My name is Joel and I'm a software engineer who specializes in Ruby on Rails and Java.
+My name is Joel and I'm a Ruby on Rails Engineer with a passion for platform engineering.

 I'm always open to networking with people in the dev community and can be reached on LinkedIn or at joelgrantdev@gmail.com.